Best Practices For Creating And Selling An Ebook (On Your Website + On Amazon)

-Yes and no. If you use platforms such as Amazon or Sam Cart, you can sell your eBooks on them without needing a website or blog of your own.
+Yes and no. If you use platforms such as Amazon or Thrivecart, you can sell your eBooks on them without needing a website or blog of your own.

 But for the best results and a successful eBook launch, you’ll want to have a readership and an email list to promote your eBook to.
 My Amazon eBook went nr.1 in the month I launched it because I was able to promote it via my blog, and get a large number of pre-orders that way.